What can I do?

 DCMS Evidence Session

-Following an open call for proposals, Playing Out, Play England the Centre for Young Lives all proposed the DCMS Select Committee focus on play.
-Given the urgent need for change in this area for children, and the recent publication of the Play Commission report and recommendations, the 2023/24 Inquiry into Children, Young People and the Built Environment, Play England’s new 10 year strategy and much more, the moment was right.
-The proposal was successful.
+Following an open call for proposals from the CMS select committee that scrutinises the government department for Culture, Media and Sport (DCMS), Playing Out, Play England and the Centre for Young Lives all proposed a focus on play.
+Given the crisis in children’s physical and mental health and recent calls for policy change around play – the 2025 Play Commission report and recommendations, the 2023/24 Inquiry into Children, Young People and the Built Environment and Play England’s new 10 year strategy – the moment was right and the proposal was successful.

 Who took part